derikb/osr-random-generator/tableformat.md

 Table data should be formatted as:

 * One result entry per line.
-* To weight a random chance you have two options:
+* _(optional)_ To weight a random chance you have two options:
     * For a die-like format, prefix the entry with a number or a number range and a space(s), comma, period, or colon: `1: first` `2-3. second` `4-6, third`.
     * To directly weight the chances, prefix with a number followed by two pound signs: `2##This entry will be twice as likely` `4##This entry is four times as likely`.
-* You can cause a roll on a subtable if the result is selected by adding two pounds signs and the title of a table to the end of a line: `Bandits##bandit_types` where "bandit_types" is the title of a subtable.
+* _(optional)_ You can cause a roll on a subtable if the result is selected by adding two pounds signs and the title of a table to the end of a line: `Bandits##bandit_types` where "bandit_types" is the title of a subtable.
-* You can insert tokens into the results to perform actions like generating numbers or rolling on other random tables.
+* _(optional)_ You can insert tokens into the results to perform actions like generating numbers or rolling on other random tables.
 For instance:
     * Roll a number: `{{roll:3d6+1}}` in the results will generate a new random number every time that result comes up.
 The section after the semi-colon should accept any form of `[A Number or Blank]d[Another number][An arithmatic operator: +, -, *, or /][Another number]` such as `{{roll:d6}}` `{{roll:d6*2}}` `{{roll:2d10+10}}`.
     * Select from a table: `{{table:general.color}}` will randomly select a color.
 You can reference any other table in the app, but I still need to improve the table references (how to reference them and where to find those names).